Chat and Conversational English Practice on Skype

 What level are the rooms aimed at?

 We expect these groups to find their own level, but it generally works out that intermediate to advanced students get the most out of the sessions.
 However, you are more than welcome to join us whatever your level, you can learn a lot by just listening.
-For beginners we recommend "Learn English on Second Life".
+For beginners we recommend "Back to Basics on Second Life".

 If you have any questions, please contact us on the forum.